stone-zeng/glyphs-custom-filter-unicode/README.md

 # Custom Filter for Glyphs

-This is the Custom Filter for [GlyphsApp](https://glyphsapp.com/), where each entry is a block in Unicode 13.0.
+This is the [Custom Filter](https://glyphsapp.com/learn/custom-sidebar-entries-in-font-view) for Glyphs, where each entry is a block in Unicode 13.0.
 Some large and unnecessary blocks (e.g. CJK Unified Ideographs) are excluded.

 ## Build